 Historic Weymouth Cemetery: Open Daily Dawn to Dusk

 The cemetery, located on Remsen Road across from the WPS, has 277 historic graves.
-There is a self-guiding brochure at the entrance.
+There are self-guiding brochures at the entrance.
 Free parking at the school.
 The graves include soldiers from the War of 1812, the township’s first schoolteacher Eliza Northrop, and other interesting people.
-Cemetery maps and driving tours of Weymouth and Medina Township are available at the entrance.

 Little Free Library